premAI-io/state-of-open-source-ai/fine-tuning.md

 * [Llama-2 chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) - The "chat" version of Llama is fine-tuned on conversational data.
 * [Code Llama](https://about.fb.com/news/2023/08/code-llama-ai-for-coding/) - A fine-tuned Llama 2 model designed for code generation.

+## RAG(Retrieval Augmented Generation)

+RAG is a method used to boost the accuracy of LLMs by injecting relevant context into an LLM prompt.
+It works by connecting to a vector database and fetches only the information that is most relevant to the user's query.
+Using this technique, the LLM is provided with enough background knowledge to adequately answer the user's question without hallucinating.

+RAG is not a part of fine-tuning, because it uses a pre-trained LLM and does not modify it in any way.
+However, there are several advantages to using RAG:
+- **Boost model accuracy**
+  - Leads to less hallucinations by providing the right context
+- **Less computing power required**
+  - Unlike fine-tuning, RAG does not need to re-train any part of the model.
+It's only the models prompt that changes.
+- **Quick and easy setup**
+  - RAG does not require much domain expertise about LLMs.
+You don't need to find training data or corresponding labels.
+Most pieces of text can be uploaded into the vector db as is, without major modifications.
+- **Connect to private data**
+  - Using RAG, engineers can connect data from SaaS apps such as Notion, Google Drive, Hubspot, Zendesk, etc. to their LLM.
+Now the LLM has access to private data and can help answer questions about the data in these applications.

+RAG plays a key role in making LLMs for useful, but it can be a bit tedious to set up.
+Tthere are a number of open-source project such as [Llama index](https://github.com/jerryjliu/llama_index) which can help make the process a bit easier.

 ## Fine-Tuning Image Models

 Fine tuning computer vision based models is a common practice and is used in applications involving object detection, object classification, and image segmentation.